sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 You also have the following options:

-- `--api.key`
-  - The API key to use.
+- `--api.key`  - The API key to use.
 You configure the key in the server configuration.

-- `--api.action`
-  - The type of API call you want to make:
+- `--api.action` - The type of API call you want to make:
   - `add`: Add a test.
   - `addAndGetResult`: Add a test and wait for the result.
   - `get`: Get the result of a test.
   - To get the result, make sure you add the ID using `--api.id`.
   - [choices: "add", "addAndGetResult", "get"] [default: "addAndGetResult"]

-- `--api.silent`
-  - Set to `true` if you do not want to log anything from the communication between the API and the server.
+- `--api.silent` - Set to `true` if you do not want to log anything from the communication between the API and the server.
-  - [boolean] [default: false]

-- `--api.port`
-  - The port for the API.
+- `--api.port` - The port for the API.

-- `--api.id`
-  - The ID of the test.
+- `--api.id` - The ID of the test.
 Use it when you want to get the test result.
-  - [string]

-- `--api.label`
-  - Add a label to your test.
+- `--api.label` - Add a label to your test.
-  - [string]

-- `--api.priority`
-  - The priority of the test.
+- `--api.priority` - The priority of the test.
 Highest priority is 1.
 The default is 10.

-- `--api.json`
-  - Output the result as JSON.
+- `--api.json` - Output the result as JSON.